 Speech-language pathology assistants (SLPAs) typically work in the school setting under the supervision of an SLP.
 The scope of practice for an SLPA is narrower than that of an SLP and is designed to support, not supplant, the work of the SLP.
 ASHA recommends that SLPs supervise no more than two SLPAs at a time.

-state by state webpage outlines teaching requirements from each state across the country.
+ASHA's State by State page features information specific to school-based practice.
 Learn in advance what you'll need to work in the public schools in your state.

 Salaries in schools vary widely across the country.